 To satisfy the requirements of the degree, the thesis must be a significant contribution to knowledge and understanding of the field concerned

 An examiner may request that the University obtains from the student clarification of specific points in the thesis.
-Such requests should be made only through the Monash University Graduate Education.
+Such requests should be made only through the Monash Graduate Research Office.

-Pass (MPhil degrees require an overall grade where appropriate)
+Pass (degrees require an overall grade where appropriate)

-- Straight, the student be awarded the degree without further amendments or examination
+- Pass, the student be awarded the degree without further amendments or examination

-- Minor amendments, the award of degree is subject to insertion of minor amendments noted in the enclosed list of amendments to the satisfaction of Monash.(eg: typos, grammatical errors or referencing)
+- Pass with minor amendments, the award of degree is subject to insertion of minor amendments noted in the enclosed list of amendments to the satisfaction of Monash.(eg: typos, grammatical errors or referencing)

-- Major revisions, the award of degree is subject to insertion of amendments noted in the enclosed list.
+- Pass with major revisions, the award of degree is subject to insertion of amendments noted in the enclosed list.
 The amendments should be certified by the examiner or Monash academic delegate

 Revise and re-examination will require the student to re-enrol for a period of up to 12 months.
 The revised thesis will be considered a new thesis.
 Revisions could range from extensive reformatting to conducting further research, analysis and clarification or re-analysis of results.